 Construction zones and building sites can be dangerous even when proper safety protocols are followed.
 Protect your head and ensure protection for your crew with task-specific head protection designed for difficult environments.
 This guide will explain the different hard hat classes and head protection regulations so you can make the best choice for your needs.

 Choose the right head protection to help you stay safe on the job.
 Here are a few common types of regularly used on-the-job head protection:

-- Face shields.
-Face shields are designed to protect the whole face from debris, chemicals or problematic liquids.
+- Face shields: Designed to protect the whole face from debris, chemicals or problematic liquids.
 Some models provide minimal head protection like bump caps, while others can be worn with a traditional helmet or hard hat.

-- Hard hats.
-Hard hats offer ideal protection for dangerous work environments.
+- Hard hats: Ideal protection for dangerous work environments.
 Different models offer different protective features like high visibility, easy adjustment or ANSI-type certification.

 Hard Hat Classes

 OSHA-approved hard hat categories are divided into three main classes:

 - Class E Hard Hats.
 These electrical hard hats are designed for use in high voltage situations (up to 20,000 volts) and offer protection against electrical currents.